 Break It Down into Smaller Parts

-If your dog is making a lot of mistakes, such as jumping up or turning his head in the opposite direction, you may be moving ahead too quickly.
-Go back a step or two to when your dog was performing well, and start to slowly build him back up to a full roll over.
+If your dog is making a lot of mistakes, such as jumping up or turning its head in the opposite direction, you may be moving ahead too quickly.
+Go back a step or two to when your dog was performing well, and start to slowly build back up to a full roll over.

 Some dogs can be resistant to lying on their backs and showing their bellies.
 In this case, make sure your dog knows that training is just fun and games.
-If he enjoys belly rubs, scratch his belly, and click or praise and give him a treat every time it offers you its belly.
+If it enjoys belly rubs, scratch its belly, and click or praise and give a treat every time it offers you its belly.

 It's also important to keep training sessions short and upbeat.
 Training sessions that are too long tend to become frustrating for both you and your dog.
 Keep training to about 10 minutes each time, and try to end each session on a positive note.

 Add the Roll Over Command

 When teaching your dog to roll over, it's often easiest to add the command once your dog is consistently rolling all the way over.
 Once it's smoothly following the treat and rolling over each time, it's time to add the command.
 Hold the treat in front of him, give the command "roll over," and lure him over with the treat.
 Practice this over several training sessions.

 Stop Using the Treat

 The final step in teaching your dog to roll over is to stop using treats to lure him into the roll.
 Once your dog has rolled over after hearing the command a number of times, start off by giving the command and waiting a few seconds.

 Some dogs catch on quickly and will roll over immediately.
 Once the dog has rolled over completely, click or praise and give a treat.